-Annual core inflation rate in Denmark, which excludes energy and unprocessed food, eased to 1.9% in January 2026, the lowest in seven months, from 2.3% in each of the previous three months.
+Annual core inflation rate in Denmark, which excludes energy and unprocessed food, eased slightly to 1.8% in February 2026, the lowest since May 2025, from 1.9% in January.
 Core Inflation Rate in Denmark averaged 1.79 percent from 2001 until 2026, reaching an all time high of 6.70 percent in February of 2023 and a record low of 0.20 percent in December of 2016. source: Statistics Denmark

 Core Inflation Rate in Denmark is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Denmark Core Inflation Rate is projected to trend around 1.80 percent in 2027, according to our econometric models.
+In the long-term, the Denmark Core Inflation Rate is projected to trend around 1.90 percent in 2027 and 1.80 percent in 2028, according to our econometric models.

 Components Last Previous Unit Reference